Request Records

 Court records are maintained in accordance with Rules of the Supreme Court of Arizona, Rule 29: Court Records, subsections (A) and (D).
 Most records are destroyed once their statutory retention period expires, which can be from one year to 11 years, depending on the case type.
 See the retention schedule.

-Court records are provided according to Arizona Supreme Court Rule 123, ARS §22-281, and §12-304.
+Court records are provided according to Arizona Supreme Court Rule 123.
+Fees are set in ARS §22-281 and §12-304.
 Most existent records are public and will be provided, with redactions as required in Rule and Statute.

 Forms for Requesting Records?